-17 The AcSB reviews all stakeholder input, including responses to its wraparound exposure draft, and considers these concerns based on what is in the Canadian public interest.
-The Board identifies any Canadian circumstances that could affect its conclusion on whether a new or amended IFRS Standard is appropriate for application in Canada and should be endorsed and incorporated into the Handbook.
+- 17 The AcSB considers stakeholder input, including responses to its wraparound exposure draft, and considers these concerns based on what is in the Canadian public interest.
+The Board identifies any Canadian circumstances that could affect its conclusion on whether a new or amended IFRS Standard is appropriate for application in Canada and should be endorsed and incorporated into the Handbook. - 18 The AcSB considers the information obtained through these three steps to decide whether there is a compelling reason why a standard that the IASB developed and adopted in accordance with its due process would not be suitable for application in Canada.
+The Board endorses the standard for incorporation into Part I where, in its judgment, no such reason exists.

-- 18 The AcSB considers the information obtained through these three steps to decide whether there is a compelling reason why a standard that the IASB developed and adopted in accordance with its due process would not be suitable for application in Canada.
-The Board endorses the standard for incorporation into Part I where, in its judgment, no such reason exists. - 19 The AcSB monitors new or amended standards after they are incorporated into Part I to ensure that no issues arise, calling into question their suitability in Canada.
-It does this through: - (a) consultations with stakeholders; - (b) its IFRS Discussion Group6; - (c) its Insurance Transition Resource Group (for IFRS 17)7; and - (d) participation in IASB post-implementation reviews of new standards.
+- 19 The AcSB monitors new or amended standards after they are incorporated into Part I to ensure that no issues arise, calling into question their suitability in Canada.
+It does this through: - (a) consultations with stakeholders; - (b) its advisory committees including the IFRS® Discussion Group, User Advisory Committee and Academic Advisory Committee;6 - (c) its Insurance Transition Resource Group (on an as-needed basis for IFRS 17);7 and - (d) participation in IASB post-implementation reviews of new standards.